papermoonio/papermoonio.github.io/papermoon-docs/.snippets/code/style-guide/key-resources/templates/wormhole/index-pages/wh-build-template.md

 ## Prerequisites

-This guide assumes knowledge of basic blockchain development and Wormhole concepts.
+This guide assumes knowledge of fundamental blockchain development and Wormhole concepts.
 To successfully follow this guide, you will need:

 - {{Wormhole concepts beyond the basics - link to Learn pages}}
 - {{Software or hardware requirements - link to Installation pages where possible}}